StraiFRBLX/CountryDictionaries/README.md

 # Country Dictionaries
-A dictionary of countries in Lua that i quickly made, so if anybody needs this, feel free to use.
+A bunch of JSON country dictionaries that i quickly made, so if anybody needs this, feel free to use.

-This repository, and everything inside this repository, is licensed under MIT license.